tedmoskovitz/nanoMoD/README.md

 I've only tried out small-scale experiments on the Shakespeare corpus, but results seem consistent with those reported in the MoD paper.
 You can initiate training with the following command: `python train.py config/train_shakespeare_char.py`.

 A major TODO right now is to implement autoregressive sampling.
-Have fun!

 ![loss](assets/mod_loss_curve.jpeg)